Home Resources Blog

 Excel-based vs web-based budgeting and forecasting

 For decades, Excel spreadsheets have been the trusted companion of finance teams.
 Their flexibility, ease of use, and low cost have made them a go-to tool for budgeting and forecasting.
 However, as businesses evolve and complexity increases, so too have expectations on financial planning.
-There is greater demand on the finance team and CFO to be more strategic, efficient, and accurate when it comes to financial planning, with the scope to also scale businesses grow.
+There is greater demand on the finance team and CFO to be more strategic, efficient, and accurate when it comes to financial planning, as well as steering the business towards sustainable growth.

 This advancement in financial goals has revealed the limitations of Excel-based budgeting and forecasting (B&F).
 Leading many businesses to the conclusion that they have simply outgrown spreadsheet-based planning, or at the very least, the practice of using it in isolation.